imaarov/SSDB/README.md

 ## Set up the DB and some command sample

 1. Run the bin file in out/bin/SSDB by ./out/bin/SSDB mydb.db
-1. Exit the prompt with !exit
+1. Exit the prompt with !exit or !q
 1. run command (: